Paleopath talk at Low Carb Denver 2020

 Papers in pdf

-Here is a link to a file with several papers in it that I discussed in my talk.
+Here is a with several papers in it that I discussed in my talk.
 Keep checking back as I’ll add more when I round them up.

 While you’re here, feel free to roam around the site.
 I’ve been blogging on low-carb dieting for about 15 years now, so there is quite a trove of information available.
 Also, feel free to sign up to be notified of any new blog posts and get my monthly (when I do them monthly) reading recommendations.